nickmiller173/classic_cars/README.md

 **Analyses:**
 - **General keyword flags** — computed directly from `dashboard_data.csv` (the engineered boolean indicators)
 - **Aftermarket brand extraction** — regex-based extraction of premium brand names from Modifications/Equipment text
-- **Listing archetypes** — NMF (Non-negative Matrix Factorization) with 4 topics on TF-IDF vectors of combined listing text; NMF was chosen over LDA because it produces parts-based decompositions that are more interpretable on short auction descriptions
+- **Listing archetypes** — NMF (Non-negative Matrix Factorization) with 4 topics on TF-IDF vectors of combined listing text (Highlights, Equipment, Modifications, Seller Notes).
+NMF was chosen over LDA because it produces parts-based, additive decompositions that are more interpretable on short auction-style text.
+The TF-IDF vocabulary suppresses make and model names so the algorithm clusters by listing-style features (e.g. "track-focused", "electric", "JDM") rather than just grouping by brand. `N_TOPICS=4` was chosen empirically — enough to separate the four broad archetypes without over-fragmenting.
+The four discovered clusters are: **Comfort and Luxury** (leather, climate, sunroof), **Imported and Modified** (aftermarket, JDM, engine), **Performance and Track** (carbon fiber, exhaust, adaptive), and **Modern EV and Hybrid** (battery, electric, lithium).
+Each listing is hard-assigned to its highest-scoring component
-- **Listing detail / effort scores** — per-section word counts as a proxy for seller effort
+- **Listing detail / effort scores** — word counts for each of the eight seller-written sections (Highlights, Known Flaws, Modifications, Equipment, Recent Service History, Ownership History, Other Items Included in Sale, Seller Notes).
+These are used in the Text Analysis dashboard as a proxy for seller effort, where users can select any two sections and compare how word count correlates with sale price via a scatter plot with a regression trendline
+- **Auction buzzwords** — per-word price correlation estimated via Ridge regression on TF-IDF features.
+Full methodology:
+  1. All eight seller-written text fields (Highlights, Equipment, Modifications, Known Flaws, Recent Service History, Ownership History, Seller Notes, Other Items) are concatenated into one document per listing
+  2. A custom stop-word list is built dynamically from the actual makes and models in the dataset, plus common auction boilerplate (e.g. "seller", "reports", "gallery"), so the vocabulary captures listing-style language rather than brand-level price differences
+  3. TF-IDF vectorization with `max_features=2500` and `ngram_range=(1,2)` converts the text to a weighted term matrix — single words and two-word phrases are both included (e.g. "carbon fiber", "no reserve"), and TF-IDF down-weights terms that appear in nearly every listing so genuinely distinguishing language carries more signal
-- **Auction buzzwords** — Ridge regression (L2) on TF-IDF features to estimate per-word price correlation; Ridge is preferred over OLS because the ~2,500 TF-IDF features are highly correlated
+  4. Ridge regression (`alpha=10`) is fit with the 2,500 TF-IDF scores as inputs and sale price as the target.
+Ridge (L2 regularization) is preferred over OLS because the TF-IDF features are highly correlated — common automotive terms co-occur frequently — and L2 shrinks unstable coefficients without zeroing them out entirely
+  5. Terms with a total corpus frequency of 5 or fewer are dropped before display; their coefficients are unreliable with so few observations
+  6. The top 15 positive and top 15 negative coefficients are shown in the dashboard.
+Each coefficient represents the estimated dollar change in sale price associated with a one-unit increase in that term's TF-IDF score, holding all other terms constant.
+These are correlations, not causal effects — a word like "ceramic" scores high because it appears on expensive Porsches, not because writing the word raises your price

 **Outputs:** `nlp_archetypes.csv`, `nlp_brands.csv`, `nlp_buzzwords.csv`, `nlp_effort_scores.csv`